izztwiggy/project1-castaways/README.md

 as a user I want to choose the monster I see on the screen : STRETCH

 Wonderful!
 You thought through the game peices!

+There should be 3 levels of difficulty - the difficulty is the amount of incorrect guesses the user will get.
+Easy = 10 wrong guesses - 10 points/items medium = 8 wrong guesses - 8 points/items
+hard = 5 wrong guesses - 5 points/items
+If the user guesses the word before losing all their points then they to get to get in their boat and leave.
+Before leaving they are given the chance to play another game, or escape the island and exit the game.
+This is where I would insert levels and leaving would take them on a journey to 5 other locations if they win.

  ** You are doing a great job!
 You are awesome!
 You got this! ** Stretch Goals: